Seafood is not only tasty, it is very healthy

 For whitefish and wild catches, information on fishing sub area, fishing gear, catch date, landing date, production date and processing facility is available.

-The Group have launched a product traceability system on the customers Blockchain solution.
+The Group have launched a product traceability system on the customers Blockchain solution (IBM).
 Products with a full traceability, consumer facing QR code are now available for consumers in shops.
-The Group is now working on a similar solution for whitefish products.
+The Group is working on a similar solution for whitefish products.

 The preparedness group for the Group consists of: